Steps To Determine Eligibility For The Warrant Officer Program

 - If requesting MOS 153A (Aviator), you will need to:

 - Schedule an Selection Instrument for Flight Training (SIFT) and a Class 1A Army flight physical.
 You should first try to schedule the SIFT through your education services officer.
 Next option is to schedule at a Military Entrance Processing Station (MEPS) through an Army recruiter.
 If you would like to look for locations authorized to give the SIFT near you click here to search the list of authorized Testing locations.
 The Army has DA pamphlet 611-256-2 regarding SIFT for more information.
 Your FINAL option is to contact the Army Personnel Testing (APT) Program at the Human Resource Command (HRC) to schedule testing.
 Click here to see what documents and information are required.
-You can contact APT at (703) 325-9881 DSN 221-9881 or by email at firstname.lastname@example.org.
+You can contact APT at (703) 325-9881 DSN 221-9881 or by email at email@example.com.
 They can assist you with scheduling your SIFT test.
 Please do not contact APT about other requirements for the WO program, instead you should contact a recruiter.
-You should get a study guide from an education center, library, bookstore, or online bookstore before testing and study diligently to achieve the best score, once you take and pass the SIFT that score will become your score for life.
+Once you take and pass the SIFT that score will become your score for life.

 - The physical is scheduled and completed at your servicing hospital, but must be approved by the Aeromedical Center at Ft.
 Rucker before you can include a copy in your application.